 “Thirsty wells and lakes turned to salt pans.
 Spotless white innocent and calm yet all livingness retecting.
 Eyes dusty mouth and ears.
 Strong winds dust beamed faces.
 From the eastern cold and stormy shores to the flanks of the western mountain ranges, massive clouds, weather barriers.”

 Going on from the filth of the oil well, he finds a stream with water so clear that he drinks from it.
 And in the end, he is ‘rescued’ by a local tribesman with an extra horse, who takes him back near the industrial plant where he works.
-Once back in his room, he plops down on his bed once again; an oil mining worker, it had been his day-off.
+Once back in his room, he plops down on his bed once again.
+He is an oil mining worker; it had been his day-off.

 While the misfortunes characterized in The Man With A Bag (2004) are reminiscent of Charlie Chaplin and other early comedic films that find other peoples’ mishaps entertaining, it doesn’t seem to be the intent here to draw a laugh.
 Dark and surreal, it seems to be trying to say something about contemporary urban life, where the civic systems that produce the ‘environment’ sometimes creates absurd realities, situations where noone in their right minds would be in unless forced to.

 However extreme or unconscionable the depictions in The Man With A Bag (2004) may seem, they do have a correspondence with reality where people are made to do things that make no sense, run around in circles or get tripped up carrying something that’s in abundance where one is at.
 All of this happening while the structures, systems that produces these situations, overbearing and immovable, silently watches, which is what the Pasajes I and II series of films is about as well.